Costello Music: Tour

 Following the release of the album, the Fratellis embarked on a tour of the UK festival circuit, headlining at popular festivals such as NMEs Rock ‘n’ Riot tour and T in the Park 2007, amongst others.
 They opened for The Who at the BBC Electric Proms in October 2006, and in December they supported Kasabian on their UK tour before playing 10 dates by themselves in February and March 2007.
 The locations included Nottingham, Manchester, Glasgow, Birmingham and London.

-They then set out on a worldwide tour to play dates in Japan, continental Europe and the US.
+The band then set out on a worldwide tour to play dates in Japan, continental Europe and the US.
 They cut short the US leg of their tour, canceling nine dates, citing fatigue from their many months of touring as the cause.